optimatorlab/turtlebotrace/README.md

 	rosrun turtlebotrace tower.py murray
 	```

-	NOTE: This script requires one input argument, which is the name of the race.
+	- NOTE 1: This script requires one input argument, which is the name of the race.
 Replace `murray` with the UBusername matching what you used in Step 1.

+	- NOTE 2: The robots won't be able to move until you "release the game" by hitting `Enter` in this terminal window.

-### On your computer (client):
+### On the Client Computer:
 1. **Terminal 1** -- Set master and run robot controller:
 	```
 	export ROS_MASTER_URI=http://darkstar:11311